awslabs/idf-modules/modules/compute/eks/README.md

 - ALB Ingress Controller - recommended
 - Nginx Ingress Controller

+> Note: Haven't tested in china region

 Storage:

 - EBS CSI Driver
 - EFS CSI Driver

+> Note: Not supported in china region, because the container image needs to be pulled from ECR Public registry which is blocked by china firewall

 - S3 CSI Driver

+> Note: Not supported in china region, because IDF EKS module uses EKS Addon to deploy it.
+To support it, user can deploy helm chart

 - FSX Lustre Driver

+> Note: Haven't tested in China region

 Secrets:

 - Secrets Manager CSI Driver

+> Note: Not supported in china region, because the container image needs to be pulled from ECR Public registry which is blocked by china firewall

 Scaling:

 - Horizontal Pod Autoscaler (HPA) - recommended

+> Note: Not supported in china region, because the container image needs to be pulled from ECR Public registry which is blocked by china firewall

 - Cluster Autoscaler (CA) - recommended

+> Note: Not supported in china region, because the container image needs to be pulled from ECR Public registry which is blocked by china firewall

 Monitoring/Logging/Alerting:

 - Cloudwatch Container Insights (logs)

+> Note: Haven't tested in China region

 - Amazon CloudWatch Observability EKS add-on (deploys metrics and logging drivers using EKS Managed Addon) - recommended

 - Amazon EKS add-on support for ADOT Operator

+> Note: Haven't tested in China region

 Networking:

 - Custom CIDR implementation

+> Note: Haven't tested in China region

 - Calico for network isolation/security

+> Note: Haven't tested in China region

 Security:

 - Kyverno policies (policy as enforcement in k8s)

+> Note: Haven't tested in China region

 ## Explaining the attributes